GooglingTheCancerGenome/sv-callers/README.md

 # 'dry' run only checks I/O files
 snakemake -np

-# 'vanilla' run if echo_run set to 1 (default) in analysis.yaml
+# 'vanilla' run if echo_run set to 1 (default) in analysis.yaml,
-# it merely mimics the execution of SV callers by writing (dummy) VCF files
+# it merely mimics the execution of SV callers by writing (dummy) VCF files;
-snakemake --jobs

-# SV calling if echo_run set to 0 in analysis.yaml
+# SV calling if echo_run set to 0
 snakemake --use-conda --jobs

 ```

 _Submit jobs to Slurm or GridEngine cluster_